 How do you measure if it’s working?

-“It is our urgent priority is to advocate, teach and model therapeutic, not punitive or counterproductive, approaches to addictions,” said IRETA’s Executive Director, Dr. Peter Luongo.
+“It is our urgent priority to advocate, teach and model therapeutic, not punitive or counterproductive, approaches to addictions,” said IRETA’s Executive Director, Dr. Peter Luongo.

 He cites a number of current IRETA projects that illustrates a better way of doing things.
 For those of you who are wondering what a more therapeutic model looks like, here are some examples.